MiChiRose/iGeniusAI/README.md

 ## 📖 User Guide

-Below is a detailed guide on how to set up and use iGeniusAI PRO.
+Below is a detailed guide on how to set up and use iGeniusAI.

 <details>
 <summary><b>1.
 Initial Setup & AI Configuration (First Launch)</b></summary>